-Every year, billions of people come to China, either for business, study or visit.
-No matter what kind of objective you have, once you are in China, there’s no doubt that you deal with money everyday in your life, work or travel.
-So it’s time for us to get to know better about money, and everything related to it.
+Every year, millions of people come to China, either for business, study or travel.
+No matter what kind of objective you have, once you are in China there’s no doubt that you have to deal with money.
 This article will give you an overall guide!

-Before we start, everybody knows that the Chinese currency is called 元yuán (or rénmínbì).
-And people put ‘kuài’ after the number for amount of money.
-But it’s far from enough to say you’ll be fine with ‘money’ in China.
-Now, let’s have a look at what kind of word, phrase or sentence you might be confronted with.
+Chinese currency is called 元yuán (or rénmínbì), and people put ‘kuài’ after the number for the amount of money, such as “three kuài.”
+But it’s far from enough to say you’ll be fine with money in China.
+So, let’s have a look at what kind of word, phrase or sentence you might be confronted with.

 |Coin - yìng bì 硬币||ATM - tí kuǎn jī 提款机|

 |Tip - xiǎo fèi 小费||Wallet - qián bāo 钱包|

 |Credit card - xìn yòng kǎ 信用卡||Receipt - fā piào 发票|

 |Check / Cheque - zhī piào 支票||Dollar - měiyuán 美元|

 |Cash in - xiàn jīn 现金||Bill - chāo piào 钞票|